tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 6\63 Adding filtering functionality
+Section 6\64 Adding Pagination part 1
--Adding two  more property to GetProduct method
+-Adding three  more property to ISpecification class
-1. int brandId
+1. int Skip
-2. int typeId
+2. int Take
-to give more accurate filtering for search after product
+3. bool IsPagingEnabled
+this give the system the ability to ask which order into ApplyPaging methode